 Beth Diana Smith

-Before founding her firm, Smith spent over a decade in corporate accounting and finance at companies including Johnson & Johnson and Viacom.
-She later pursued interior design full-time, earning her degree from the New York School of Interior Design.
-Her background in finance continues to inform her practice, equipping her with a strong foundation in budget management, strategic planning, and operational leadership—skills that seamlessly complement her creative vision.
+Before founding her firm, Smith spent over a decade in corporate accounting and finance at companies including Johnson & Johnson and Viacom before pursuing interior design full-time at the New York School of Interior Design.
+Her background in finance continues to inform her practice, bringing a strong foundation in budget management, strategic planning, and operational leadership to her creative work.

-Smith has appeared on NBC and HGTV and has been featured in leading publications such as House Beautiful, Elle Decor, Real Simple, The Washington Post, Business of Home, and The Wall Street Journal.
+Smith has appeared on NBC and HGTV and has been featured in publications including House Beautiful, Elle Decor, Real Simple, Business of Home, and The Wall Street Journal.
 She is a Founding Member of the Black Artists + Designers Guild, an Associate of the American Society of Interior Designers, and a member of the Design Leadership Council.
-In 2025, she was honored with the Rising Star Award from the New York School of Interior Design.
+In 2025, she received the Rising Star Award from the New York School of Interior Design.

 My journey into interior design began almost by accident, and with a lot of hesitation.
 I was well into a career in finance and accounting when I decided to redesign my own home.
 What started as research for a personal project quickly sparked a deep curiosity and love for design.